 Have you recently lost your job?
-During this scary and frustrating time, you may be asking yourself, “Do I qualify for unemployment?” and “How will I pay my bills until I find something else?”
+During this scary and frustrating time, you may be asking yourself, “Do I qualify for unemployment?” and “How does unemployment work, and how much compensation can I get?”

 Unemployment benefits are available for workers who are unemployed through no fault of their own.
-There are eligibility requirements to qualify for unemployment benefits including working a certain number of weeks for a certain number of hours each week.
+There are eligibility requirements to qualify for unemployment benefits, including having worked a certain number of weeks for a certain number of hours each week.

 Requirements for Qualifying for Unemployment

 Eligibility requirements to qualify for unemployment compensation vary from state to state.
 However, according to the Department of Labor, there are only two main criteria that must be met in order to qualify:

-2. You must meet your respective state’s requirements for the total time worked or the amount of wages you take home in a set amount of time.
-This marker can be confusing, but it’s safe to assume if you had a long-term job that you lost unexpectedly or without just cause, it’s likely that you meet your state’s requirements.
+2. You must meet your state’s requirements for time worked or wages earned during a set period of time.
+This marker can be confusing, but it’s safe to assume that if you had a long-term job that you lost unexpectedly or without just cause, you would meet your state’s requirements.

 How Unemployment Is Calculated

 Unemployment compensation is intended to replace part of your previous income.
 The compensation you’ll receive depends on the amount you earned while working.

 Each state uses past earnings to determine your benefit amount.
-Some states use your highest paid quarter, while others look at annual earnings as a whole.
-After the amount is calculated, the state will determine weekly benefit amounts, in addition to total minimums and maximums for the eligible recipient can receive.
+Some states use your highest-paid quarter, while others look at annual earnings as a whole.
+After the amount is calculated, the state will determine weekly benefit amounts in addition to the total minimum and maximum amounts the eligible recipient can receive.
 There is a maximum weekly benefit, so if you’re a high-wage earner, your benefits will be capped.

-If you're not sure whether you're eligible, file a claim through the unemployment office in your state.
-They’ll determine your eligibility for unemployment compensation.
+If you’re not sure whether you’re eligible for unemployment compensation, file a claim through the unemployment office in your state.
+They’ll determine your eligibility.